 If you give us your email address, we can get vouchers to you more quickly, or we can post them if you prefer.
 It may still take at least 20 working days to receive vouchers.
-Vouchers can be spent in many stores online but some will only accept them in store.
+Vouchers can be spent in many stores online.
+For grocery shopping they can only be used in store.
 We will also email you updates on results and news about the survey.